bloon-io/bro-sync/README.md

 ## BLOON Read-Only Sync

 To synchronize the folder you shared through a BLOON sharelink.
+"Read-Only Sync" means download only, no changes in local will be synchronized to other devices.

 The following line shows how to get an ID from a sharelink: